Aston Martin DB12 revealed with V-8 power

 The arrival also ushers in the start of a renewal and expansion of Aston Martin's sports car lineup.
 A new Vantage is also just around the corner, and in the coming years Aston Martin will launch both the plug-in hybrid Valhalla supercar and an electric sports car.

 However, while the DB11 offered the choice of V-8 or V-12 power, the DB12, at least for now, has been announced exclusively with the V-8.
-It's the familiar turbocharged 4.0-liter V-8 that Aston Martin sources from Mercedes-Benz AMG, and here it's tuned to deliver 670 hp, or 40 hp more than the turbocharged 5.2-liter V-12 that powered the DB11.
+It's the familiar turbocharged 4.0-liter V-8 that Aston Martin sources from Mercedes-Benz AMG, and here it's tuned to deliver 671 hp, or roughly 40 hp more than the turbocharged 5.2-liter V-12 that powered the DB11.
+The V-8 also saves around 220 pounds of weight thanks to its lower cylinder count.

 The DB12's engine powers the rear wheels via an 8-speed automatic transmission mounted at the rear for better balance.